cameronhunter/generator-alexa-skill/generators/app/templates/README.md

 npm run deploy
 ```

-This creates `build/package.zip` containing the compiled skill exposing a single function `exports.default`.
+This creates `build/package.zip` containing the compiled skill exposing a single function `index.handler`.
 This package is deployed to AWS Lambda.
 You can check it out in the [AWS console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/<%= fileName %>).